UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

             source /proj/nobackup/r-py-jl-m/[username]/python/vpyenv/bin/activate

         where ``[username]`` is your HPC2N username, for example ``python -m venv --system-site-packages /proj/nobackup/r-py-jl-m/sven/python/vpyenv``.

+        This virtual environment will be used in later sessions too.

 Exercise 1.4: install Python packages